ahmetvepayev/customer-management-webapi/README.md

 + Store and modify commercial transaction data with customers
 + Login system which also uses access tokens and refresh tokens for role based authentication and authorization
 + Customer photos are watermarked using a separate service
-+ Separate report service produces weekly and monthly reports in Excel on customers with top 5 amount of transactions and on the amount of customers in each city, respectively
++ Separate report service produces weekly and monthly reports in Excel on customers with top 5 amount of transactions and on the amount of customers in each city, respectively.
+The reports can also be downloaded from the API

 # Architecture